North Pole: Territorial claims to the North Pole and Arctic regions

 Currently, under international law, no country owns the North Pole or the region of the Arctic Ocean surrounding it.
 The five surrounding Arctic countries, Russia, Canada, Norway, Denmark (via Greenland), and the United States, are limited to a 200 nmi exclusive economic zone off their coasts, and the area beyond that is administered by the International Seabed Authority.

 Upon ratification of the United Nations Convention on the Law of the Sea, a country has 10 years to make claims to an extended continental shelf beyond its 200-mile exclusive economic zone.
 If validated, such a claim gives the claimant state rights to what may be on or beneath the sea bottom within the claimed zone.
 Norway (ratified the convention in 1996), Russia (ratified in 1997), Canada (ratified in 2003) and Denmark (ratified in 2004) have all launched projects to base claims that certain areas of Arctic continental shelves should be subject to their sole sovereign exploitation.

-In 1907 Canada invoked a "sector principle" to claim sovereignty over a sector stretching from its coasts to the North Pole.
+In 1907 Canada invoked the "sector principle" to claim sovereignty over a sector stretching from its coasts to the North Pole.
 This claim has not been relinquished, but was not consistently pressed until 2013.

 Cultural associations

-In some children's Christmas legends and Western folklore, the geographic North Pole is described as the location of Santa Claus' legendary workshop and residence, although the depictions have been inconsistent between the geographic and magnetic North Pole.
+In some children's Christmas legends and Western folklore, the geographic North Pole is described as the location of Santa Claus' workshop and residence.
 Canada Post has assigned postal code H0H 0H0 to the North Pole (referring to Santa's traditional exclamation of "Ho ho ho!").

 This association reflects an age-old esoteric mythology of Hyperborea that posits the North Pole, the otherworldly world-axis, as the abode of God and superhuman beings.

 As Henry Corbin has documented, the North Pole plays a key part in the cultural worldview of Sufism and Iranian mysticism.
 "The Orient sought by the mystic, the Orient that cannot be located on our maps, is in the direction of the north, beyond the north.".

 In Mandaean cosmology, the North Pole and Polaris are considered to be auspicious, since they are associated with the World of Light.
 Mandaeans face north when praying, and temples are also oriented towards the north.
 On the contrary, South is associated with the World of Darkness.

 Owing to its remoteness, the Pole is sometimes identified with a mysterious mountain of ancient Iranian tradition called Mount Qaf (Jabal Qaf), the "farthest point of the earth".
 According to certain authors, the Jabal Qaf of Muslim cosmology is a version of Rupes Nigra, a mountain whose ascent, like Dante's climbing of the Mountain of Purgatory, represents the pilgrim's progress through spiritual states.
 In Iranian theosophy, the heavenly Pole, the focal point of the spiritual ascent, acts as a magnet to draw beings to its "palaces ablaze with immaterial matter."